Complete CD Series

 - DER KINDERFÄNGER (THE PIED PIPER, from EVAS ZAUBER, Act 3) for alto flute with piccolo (Kathinka Pasveer), 2 synthesizer players (Antonio Pérez Abellán, Benjamin Kobler), percussion (Abellán/Stockhausen), and tape (1987), rec.
 2001.

-64 presents the "Electronic and Concrete Music of Stockhausen".
-However, this CD actually opens with two electro-acoustic chamber pieces, newly-adapted from previous works.
+64 is titled the "Electronic and Concrete Music of Stockhausen".
+However, this CD actually opens with two electro-acoustic chamber pieces, highlighting an ensemble dominated by winds, performing monolithic adaptions of older works.

 - STOP and START for 6 instrumental groups (pairs) (2001), featuring the "Stockhausen Ensemble".
 This is a new electro-acoustic version of the orchestral composition STOP from 1965 (featured on CD 4).
-Performers include Antonio Pérez Abellán, Benjamin Kobler, Michael Pattman, Karin de Fleyt, etc. Rec.
+Performers include Antonio Pérez Abellán (synthesizer), Benjamin Kobler (synthesizer), Michael Pattman (percussion), Karin de Fleyt (flute), etc. Rec.
 2002.

-- TWO COUPLES (Electronic and Concrete Music derived from PAARE vom FREITAG, 1992/99), feat. the voices of Stockhausen and Kathinka Pasveer, and the signal processing of Simon Stockhausen.
+- TWO COUPLES (Electronic and Concrete Music derived from FREITAG aus LICHT/PAARE vom FREITAG, 1992/99), feat. the voices of Stockhausen and Kathinka Pasveer, and the signal processing of Simon Stockhausen.
 This piece was prepared as the score for the 1999 Quay Brothers film "IN ABSENTIA".

-- Electronic and Concrete Music for KOMET (COMET, 1994/99) feat. the layered voices of Kathinka Pasveer and the signal processing of Simon Stockhausen.
-This is the "tape only" version of KOMET, which is also used as accompaniment for the synth and percussion versions of KOMET.
+- Electronic and Concrete Music for KOMET (COMET, from FREITAG aus LICHT, 1994/99) feat. the layered voices of Kathinka Pasveer and the signal processing of Simon Stockhausen.
+This is the "tape only" version of KOMET, which is also used as accompaniment for the synth and percussion versions of KOMET (CDs 57, 79 & 82).

 - LICHT-RUF (CALL from LIGHT, 1995) featuring Simon Stockhausen on synths.